-A little over 850 lawsuits were subsequently consolidated into the Camp Lejeune multidistrict litigation class action lawsuit.
+A little over 850 lawsuits were subsequently consolidated into the Camp Lejeune multidistrict litigation.
 Regrettably, all these cases were eventually dismissed based on the North Carolina 10-year statute of repose.
 However, today, by virtue of the Camp Lejeune Justice Act, toxic exposure victims can file a Camp Lejeune toxic water claim or lawsuit to recover the financial compensation they are entitled to.

 Our law firm has been offering assistance to victims of toxic exposure since 1990

-If you are a family member of a veteran and were affected by toxic exposure, you will have to provide us with your medical records and proof of you having lived on Camp Lejeune.
+If you are a family member of a Marine and were affected by toxic exposure, you will have to provide us with your medical records and proof of you having lived on Camp Lejeune.
 After receiving all the necessary information and documents from you, your involvement in the process will be minimal, allowing you to continue focusing on your health and treatment.
-We might be able to file both a Camp Lejeune toxic water claim or lawsuit and a VA claim on your behalf so that you may eventually benefit from the sum of money you are entitled to.
+We might be able to file both a Camp Lejeune water contamination claim/lawsuit and a VA claim on your behalf so that you may eventually benefit from the sum of money you are entitled to.